Chapter 22 – Mother and child

-“You want to go and check if everything’s OK?”
+“You want to go and check if everything’s OK, Alex?”

 “Callie will let me know if they need help.”

-Alex sprang up, grinning. ” My son was playing with his toy backhoe.
-Coming, honey, I’ll clean up.”
+Alex sprang up, grinning. ” My son was testing his model backhoe.
+Coming, honey, I’ll clean it up.”

 “Thanks for coming Michael, sorry, things are a little crazy.
 Oh, our delivery is here,” she said, looking at her phone-watch.

 She left while Alex returned to clear newspapers and mail off the kitchen table to eat.
-Paper plates, plastic cutlery and cups were incongruous with the crystal wine glasses.
+Paper plates, plastic cutlery and cups were incongruous with their crystal wine glasses.

-Alex sat on the windowsill while Callie and Kochanski took the two chairs.
+“The glasses were a wedding gift,” Alex said.
+He sat on the windowsill while Callie and Kochanski took the two chairs.

-Wine was poured.
-Over fragrant and steaming Chinese take-out, Callie started, “We want to tell you what we know.
-Oscar trusted you.”
+More wine was poured.
+Over fragrant and steaming Chinese take-out, Callie started, “We want to tell you what we know because Oscar trusted you.”